austBrink/aPrimerInProgramming/README.md

 ##  🧰 PHASE ONE (The Toolbox)

 ### 👋 UNIT ONE "Hello, World!":
+- An overview of the course and how we'll do things...
 - Talk basics of programming, the web, and what we'll be doing in the course.
 - We'll get our feet wet with two very basic tools we'll see a whole lot of - console.log() and alert().
 - We'll also look at "_where_" we'll do our coding in the computer with _just enough_ html to get us moving with js.